konfig-sdks/terminal-java-sdk/docs/IssuesApi.md

     Terminal client = new Terminal(configuration);
     String limit = "1"; // The maximum number of results to return in a page.
-    String cursor = "{{nextCursor}}"; // Pagination cursor to start requests from String lastReportedAfter = "2023-06-07"; // Timestamp to start when the issue was last observed String lastReportedBefore = "2023-06-07"; // Timestamp to end when the issue was last observed String expand = ""; // Expand related resources to see all details String connectionId = "conn_01GV12VR4DJP70GD1ZBK0SDWFH"; // Filter issues to a specific connection String errorCode = "invalid_source_id"; // Filter issues to a specific error code String status = "ongoing"; // Filter issues to a specific status try {
+    String cursor = "{{nextCursor}}"; // Pagination cursor to start requests from String lastReportedAfter = "1973-09-17"; // Timestamp to start when the issue was last observed String lastReportedBefore = "1973-09-17"; // Timestamp to end when the issue was last observed String expand = ""; // Expand related resources to see all details String connectionId = "conn_01GV12VR4DJP70GD1ZBK0SDWFH"; // Filter issues to a specific connection String errorCode = "exceeded_retention_window"; // Filter issues to a specific error code String status = "ongoing"; // Filter issues to a specific status try {
       client